Personal Finance

 When can I withdraw from my 401(k)?

 Contributions to a 401(k) are also generally subject to a 10% early withdrawal penalty if you take money out before you turn 59ยฝ.
 There are some exceptions where you wonโ€™t incur a withdrawal penalty, though, including withdrawals of up to $5,000 for birth or adoption expenses and withdrawals in the event of total or permanent disability.
-And starting in Jan.
+Starting in Jan.
 2024, a new IRS provision allows โ€œan emergency personal expense distribution in any calendar yearโ€ of โ€œa maximum of $1,000โ€ without penalty.

 The IRS provides detailed information about potential exceptions to the 10% penalty.
 In general, tapping into your 401(k) balance should be considered a last resort if youโ€™re having financial difficulty.
 Doing so could set your retirement savings off track.